 A few days earlier, I had interviewed the former vice president of the Black Student Union, a senior from Baltimore named Ignacio Evans.
 “Sitting in a classroom with Matt is like putting Hitler in a class with Jews,” Ignacio told me, explaining how he had a modern Japanese-history course last semester with Matthew.
 “That’s how it feels to be stifled in a classroom with a person that you know hates your existence.”
 When I asked him about the night patrols, he said, “White supremacists don’t have to be loud.
 You show up with a hooded robe, I’m scared.
 My problem is that the White Student Union echoes that… it’s unsettling to be a hypermasculine black male and to feel scared on campus when you see these guys.”

 When Matthew first announced the patrols on the WSU web page in February, he justified them as a response to a “black crime wave.”
-But local crime statistics cast doubt on this claim.
+But local crime statistics show that this claim is fictitious.
 With just six crimes committed per 1,000 students, Towson’s campus crime rate is the lowest it’s been in 17 years.
 In seven of the past ten years, Towson was ranked as the safest public campus in the entire state of Maryland.
-Of course, such statistics might be beside the point: it's hard to tell if the patrols are an earnest safety measure so much as a cross between a publicity stunt and an attempt to give a nice, community-service face to prejudice – the white-pride safety squad here to clean up your campus.
+Of course, such statistics are beside the point: the patrols aren’t an earnest safety measure so much as a cross between a publicity stunt and an attempt to give a nice, community-service face to prejudice – the white-pride safety squad here to clean up your campus.

-That, after all, is the strategy of identitarianism and racial realism—trying, with spiffed-up eugenics and slippery rhetoric, to reinvent racism for the 21st century, to present it with a smiley face.
+This is the strategy of identitarianism and racial realism too – trying, with spiffed-up eugenics and slippery rhetoric, to reinvent racism for the 21st century.
 Even if it’s unlikely to convince the majority of students or teachers (or journalists), that’s not the point.
-The movement is geared toward whites who might feel threatened by or antagonistic toward minorities, but who don’t necessarily think of themselves as bona fide racists.
-“The only difference between Matt and the KKK,” Ignacio had told me, “is that Matt is PC, and he truly believes whites are victimized.
+The movement is geared toward economically disenfranchised whites who might feel threatened by or antagonistic toward minorities, but who don’t necessarily think of themselves as bona fide racists.
+“The only difference between Matt and the KKK,” Ignacio had told me, “is that Matt is PC, and he truly believes whites are victimised.
 Other than that, they’re exactly the same.”

 Kicking off the night patrol with a Bible reading and speech.
 “United we’ll be able to wake to a new dawn of justice and righteousness.”